M60 machine gun: History

+Vietnam War

-The M60 later served in the Vietnam War as a squad automatic weapon with many United States units.
+Many U.S. units used the M60 during the Vietnam War as a squad automatic weapon.
 Every soldier in the rifle squad would carry an additional 200 linked rounds of ammunition for the M60, a spare barrel, or both.
-The up-gunned M113 armored personnel carrier ACAV added two M60 gunners beside the main .50 caliber machine gun, and the Patrol Boat, River had one in addition to two .50 cal mounts.
+The up-gunned M113 armored personnel carrier added two M60 gunners beside the main .50-caliber machine gun while the Patrol Boat, River had one in addition to two .50-cal mounts.

-During the Vietnam War, the M60 received the nickname "The Pig" due to its bulky size and appetite for ammunition.
+The M60 received the nickname "The Pig" due to its bulky size and appetite for ammunition.
 Vietnam's tropical climate harshly affected weapons, and the M60 was no exception.
 Its light weight led to it being easily damaged and critical parts like the bolt and operating rod wore out quickly.
 Even so, soldiers appreciated the gun's handling, mechanical simplicity, and effective operation from a variety of firing positions.
 United States Navy SEALs used M60s with shorter barrels and no front sights to reduce weight.
 Some SEALs had feed chutes from backpacks to have a belt of hundreds of rounds ready to fire without needing to reload.

-The Vietnam War is replete with stories that demonstrate the effectiveness of the M60 in combat.
-Medal of Honor recipient Lance Corporal Richard Pittman, a Marine with 1/5 (1st Battalion/5th Marine Regiment), used the M60 to successfully engage superior elements of the 324th North Vietnamese Army (NVA) Division in 1966.
-M60 gunner Pittman fought his way up the trail of his platoon as the fight commenced.
-After defeating two enemy machine gun positions and suppressing enemies in his immediate vicinity, Pittman advanced another 50 m into the face of more attacking NVA.
-After the fight, two-thirds of Pittman's platoon were dead or wounded.
-In 1968, Sergeant Pittman was presented with the Medal of Honor by President Lyndon B. Johnson.
+Many incidents demonstrated the effectiveness of the M60 in combat.
+In 1966, Medal of Honor recipient Lance Corporal Richard Pittman, a Marine with 1/5 (1st Battalion/5th Marine Regiment), used the M60 to engage superior elements of the 324th North Vietnamese Army (NVA) Division, defeating two enemy machine gun positions and suppressing enemies in his immediate vicinity, then advancing another 50 meters into the face of more attacking NVA.

-In the 1980s, the M60 was partially replaced by the M249 Squad Automatic Weapon within Army infantry squads.
-Their new doctrine with the weapon reduced the general-purpose machine gun role in favor of portability and a greater volume of fire.
-However, many disliked the M249, as it was lacking in reliability and accuracy.
-In firefights the larger 7.62 mm round was preferred.
-In defensive roles, the M60 has better accuracy and a longer range to keep the enemy at bay.
-The M60 was retained in the vehicle-mounted and the general-purpose roles due to its greater power and range than the 5.56 mm M249.
+In the 1980s, the Army partially replaced the M60 by the M249 Squad Automatic Weapon within infantry squads.
+Their new doctrine reduced the general-purpose machine gun role in favor of portability and a greater volume of fire.
+However, many disliked the M249, which was less reliable, accurate, and long-ranged, and fired a 5.56 mm round that was lighter than the M60's 7.62 mm round.
+The M60 was retained in the vehicle-mounted and the general-purpose roles due to its greater power and range.